 Right-of-way (ROW) refers to sidewalks, streetscapes and areas not managed by another department of Metro including Parks, Libraries, or General Services.
 Sidewalks, bridges and streetscapes connected to state routes may require Tennessee Department of Transportation (TDOT) approval, which is not part of this application process and not under the purview of Metro.

-Installation, Safety, and Maintenance Requirements
+Installation, Safety, Maintenance and Removal

 - No artwork can obstruct public access or violate the provisions of the American with Disabilities Act (ADA).

 - Any artwork applied on a sidewalk must be made of an anti-skid material.
 The material must comply with the ADA.

 - All artwork materials—such as paint, adhesive and other materials—should be designed for use in the proposed location and on the surface(s) to which it will be applied.
 Metro reserves the right to review and approve any materials or installation methods.